Saint Patrick died on Mar. 17 in 461 AD, giving rise to a legend that would continue to draw tourists to the Emerald Isle in modern times.

 While he sailed to Ireland, an angel is said to have appeared to him in a vision and told him also to return to Saul.

-He died shortly after arriving at the northern town.
+He died shortly after arriving in the northern town.

 That night, the town of Saul was alight with dozens of torches lit in homage to Saint Patrick, while psalms filled the night air.

 His death would become a holy day and, much later, it would become Ireland's national holiday.

 Ireland observed Mar.
 17 as a religious holiday for centuries, but it wasn't until much later that it became the festival we're used to today.

 In fact, it didn't even originate in Ireland.

 The modern St. Patrick's Day festival can trace its origins back to New York in 1762 when Irish soldiers serving in the British military marched through the city to commemorate the holy day, giving rise to one of the most famous parades in the world.